If you’re thinking of investing in an ISA, you have two main choices: a Cash ISA or a Stocks and Shares ISA.

 Factors you should consider when taking out a Stocks and Shares ISA

-While lots of research shows that stocks and shares offer a better long-term return than cash savings, there are some factors to consider.
+While lots of research shows that stocks and shares offer a better long-term return than cash savings, there are some things you need to make sure you know about stocks and shares isa.

 The first is that the potential for better returns comes with greater risks.
 While your Cash ISA savings are protected up to £85,000 under the Financial Services Compensation Scheme, there is no guarantee with a Stocks and Shares ISA.